216 Allen Hall

 Assistant Professor, Mississippi State University, 2019-

-Ernest May Fellowship in History and Policy, Belfer Center, Harvard University (2018-2019)
+Ernest May Fellow in History and Policy, Belfer Center, Harvard Kennedy School, 2018-2019

-U.S. Foreign Policy and International Security Postdoctoral Fellowship, Dickey Center, Dartmouth College (2017-2018)
+U.S. Foreign Policy and International Security Postdoctoral Fellow, Dickey Center, Dartmouth College, 2017-2018

 “The Making of an Accidental Crisis: The United States and the NATO Dual-Track Decision of 1979,” Diplomacy and Statecraft 25, no. 2 (June 2014): 331-355.

 “Ronald Reagan and the Nuclear Freeze Movement,” in The Reagan Moment: America and the World in the 1980s, eds.
 Jonathan Hunt and Simon Miles (Ithaca: Cornell University Press, forthcoming 2021).

 “‘A Great Step into the Future’: The United States, Russia, and the INF Treaty.”
 Applied History Network Meeting, Harvard Kennedy School, Cambridge, Massachusetts.
 May 2-4, 2019.

 “‘A Test that We Cannot Afford to Fail’: The Bush Administration, NATO Short-Range Nuclear